Senior Employment Programs

 How does SCSEP work?

-Participants are placed in part-time positions at non-profit and public agencies, where they gain work experience and skills while earning a modest income.
+Eligible participants are placed in part-time roles at nonprofit and public agencies, where they gain hands-on experience and earn a modest income with wages paid directly by ALTSD.

 Training and Skills: